Mallens/Mallens/README.md

 - 👋 Hi, I’m @Mallens
 - 👀 I’m interested in ...machine learning,AI cybersecurity
-- 🌱 I’m currently learning ...python and pandas
+- 🌱 I’m currently learning ...python and Android programming
-- 💞️ I’m looking to collaborate on any project on python
+- 💞️ I’m looking to collaborate on any project
 - 📫 How to reach me +254798206270 whatsapp me
 - 😄 Pronouns: male
 - ⚡ Fun fact: